JRegimbal/hat-box/_tools/feelcraft.md

     - Generic Menu
 image: /assets/tools/feelcraft.jpg
 ---
+FeelCraft is a technical architecture where libraries of haptic effects (feel effects) are triggered by events in pre-existing media applications through the use of the FeelCraft plugin.
+The implemented example connects to the event system of a Minecraft server.
+Families of feel effects are expressed in software and controllable through sets of parmeters that are made available to users through a menu interface.
+In this example, as in-game events occur (e.g., it begins to rain), an associated feel effect with the selected parameters will be displayed to the person playing the game.

 For more information on FeelCraft, consult the [UIST'14 demo](https://doi.org/10.1145/2658779.2659109) and [the relevant chapter of *Haptic Interaction*](https://doi.org/10.1007/978-4-431-55690-9_47).